Key Takeaways:

 High Resolution and Precision

-Furthermore, the spot sizes achieved with reflective objectives, such as 2 µm for the 15X objective and 1 µm for the 36X objective, underscore their ability to produce detailed and high-resolution images.
+The spot sizes achieved with reflective objectives, such as 2 µm for the 15X objective and 1 µm for the 36X objective.
+They underscore their ability to produce detailed and high-resolution images.
 These objectives excel in tasks requiring fine detail and precision, making them indispensable tools in microscopy and related fields

 Applications